matthew-robertson/Useful_things/I Learned Something Today/Engineering.md

 ## Tools
 1. All sorts of weird drafting tools exist.
 [This one](https://youtu.be/PVQFvHuJHec?t=13://youtu.be/PVQFvHuJHec?t=131) is a compass(?) that splits a space into  two areas corresponding to the golden ratio.
+1. [Japanese Saws](https://en.wikipedia.org/wiki/Japanese_saw) differ from most European ones in that they cut on the pull stroke instead of the push, since their teeth are sharpened "backwards".
+On one hand, they apparently don't work on hardwoods as well, but on the other they allegedly cut more efficiently and use narrower blades.

 ## Nautical Engineering
 1. Why are ship bottoms generally red?
 To [avoid algae and whatnot growing on them](https://www.youtube.com/watch?v=-AdW030xQB4).
 That sounds wild, but they're [anti-fouling paints](https://en.wikipedia.org/wiki/Anti-fouling_paint), and are designed to keep things from growing on ships.
 They're red because they're largely based on copper compounds, and those are naturally red.